-An easy way to do this is to sense first and then look for physical confirmation of what you sensed.
+An easy way to do this is to sense first and then look for physical confirmation of what you felt.

 The second step is to pray or imagine yourself surrounded by a protective white light.
 You can also ask your guardian angel for protection.

-Whether you are actually surrounding yourself with white light doesn’t matter.
+Whether you are surrounding yourself with white light doesn’t matter.
 It’s a safety-first attitude, meaning you will do this activity safely.
 Just because you can’t see it doesn’t mean it can’t hurt you.
 String theory proposes we live in a multiverse.
-Religious faith and science intersect in a lot of ways when you consider broad truths and not specifics.
+Religious faith and science intersect in many ways when considering broad truths, not specifics.
 The specifics can’t be verified with experiments.
 It’s easier to make good decisions if you feel safe and that’s what’s mainly going on here with this step.

-Your plan should be to practice a total of 15 minutes a day for at least a week.
+Your plan should be to practice for 15 minutes a day for at least a week.
 Depending on your circumstances, it can be hard to time your practice.
 Alternatively, you can set a practice goal by the number of encounters you have with others.
 You’re better off if you divide your time rather than doing it all at once.

 After you pass the first week, keep your intuitive skills sharp by practicing at least once a week afterward.

 Another way to practice is to sit with your eyes closed in a place with a moderate amount of activity.
-Don’t do this in an area with a lot of people passing through, however.
+Don’t do this in an area with many people passing through, however.
 All of the different energy will be confusing.
-It’s best to do in a place where the people you’re trying to sense information from will there for a bit.
+It’s best to do it in a place where the people you’re trying to sense information from will there for a bit.
 Good places to do this are doctor’s offices, standing in line at the post office or the bank.

-If you’re in a position to evaluate a lot of people from different backgrounds, all the better.
+If you’re in a position to evaluate many people from different backgrounds, all the better.

 Try to sense what kinds of feelings and emotions are in the background.
 Can you describe them?
-Try to discern what other factors may be playing into your feelings about the area you’re in.
+Try to discern what other factors may influence your feelings about the area you’re in.
 Do you notice any smells or any tone in the voices?
 If you do, those other triggers can help you match those feelings you’re sensing with your physical senses.

-It’s important to not look directly at the people you’re sensing information from.
+It’s essential not to look directly at the people you’re sensing information from.
 If you do, don’t look in detail at them until after you’re finished sensing.

-2. If you can, check on the veracity of your intuition
+2. Check the veracity of your gut feelings

-This is so important to this skill that it deserves to be mentioned twice.
+This is so important to this skill it deserves to be mentioned twice.

 Many times you’re not going to be able to do this.

-Sometimes, if you’ve gotten a strong danger feeling from someone, you don’t want to verify this.
+Sometimes, if you’ve got a strong danger feeling from someone, you don’t want to verify this.
 It’s good enough to sense this.
 You don’t want to put yourself in any danger testing something.